 It is the funeral ceremony that everyone remembers.
 The person who has died takes centre stage for the last time and those attending may begin to come to terms with the death and any difficulties left over, and also celebrate one, unique life.

-Whether it be a crematorium or church service, a quiet moment together for a family by the graveside or a busy, packed event at a town hall with hundreds of people present.
+Whether it be a crematorium or church service, a quiet moment together for the close circle of the person who has died by the graveside or a busy, packed event at a town hall with hundreds of people present.

 Types of ceremony

 A funeral ceremony is like a theatrical event – where the physical elements such as coffin, cars, place and flowers are matched with the content and the atmosphere created.
-By making the ceremony integral to the whole process of arranging a funeral, the family can draw on its own rituals as well as traditional funeral rituals to create a personal experience to say their farewells.
+By making the ceremony integral to the whole process of arranging a funeral, the close circle of the person who has died can draw on its own rituals as well as traditional funeral rituals to create a personal experience to say their farewells.

 And, of course, not everyone wants an unconventional funeral.
 The beauty and atmosphere of churches, the liturgy, the act of singing together, radiate a sense of ancient ceremony and ritual bringing comfort to many, and this may be enough.

-But when the family and mourners are invited to light a tealight and place it on the coffin, weave a flower into a woven coffin or to leave their places and look at the pictures and messages written on a cardboard coffin, a new sense of participatory ritual is involved.
+But when the close circle of mourners are invited to light a tealight and place it on the coffin, weave a flower into a woven coffin or to leave their places and look at the pictures and messages written on a cardboard coffin, a new sense of participatory ritual is involved.
 It becomes their event.

-Helping you create the ceremony that is right for your family
+Helping you create the ceremony that is right for your person

 The key person who will help you work out what feels right and help you to create the service will usually be a vicar, priest or celebrant.
 A celebrant may be fully independent (of any religion or belief system), humanist, spiritualist or pagan.

-They will help you combine the religious, spiritual and/or secular elements that will reflect the person who has died and the wishes of the family.
+They will help you combine the religious, spiritual and/or secular elements that will reflect the person who has died and the wishes of the close circle of the person.

 What is a celebrant?
 An extract from a radio interview with Simon Smith of Heart & Soul Funerals